 I can’t imagine there’s a better way to explore Mongolia than by bike, the landscapes and terrain are stunning and surprisingly varied.
 The cycling is not overly technical but does have some very small sections of steep downhill, challenging climbs on loose surfaces and fun river crossings to keep it exciting everyday.
 Nights are very relaxed and spent resting tired legs, chatting with a beer and watching the herders bring their flocks home.
 You also get the added benefit of the sky being totally unspoiled by light pollution so the stars are amazing on clear nights.

 Keith Evans - London on Mongolia

-The cycling is entirely on unsealed roads and trails through an unspoilt and amazingly varied wilderness of grassland, desert, alpine pastures, rolling hills, craggy rocks, and rivers of crystal water.
-Whilst a high level of technical skill is not necessary, this is a tour for experienced cyclists and some off road experience is required.
+The cycling is entirely on unsealed roads and trails through an unspoilt and amazingly varied wilderness of grassland, desert, alpine pastures, rolling hills, craggy rocks, and rivers of crystal clear water.
+Whilst a high level of technical skill is not necessary, this is a cycling holiday for more experienced cyclists with some off road experience.
 There are on occasions short steep sections where we cross passes on rocky trails with loose surfaces, and these need to be approached with caution and a willingness to perhaps push your bike at times, both up and down.
 There are also rivers to ford by foot, so wet feet are to be expected as part of the adventure.

 On the whole though we are riding on gravel roads, grass trails, and hard-packed dirt tracks and roads.